-GDP Annual Growth Rate in Philippines averaged 3.84 percent from 1982 until 2020, reaching an all time high of 12.40 percent in the fourth quarter of 1988 and a record low of -11.10 percent in the first quarter of 1985.
+GDP Annual Growth Rate in Philippines averaged 3.68 percent from 1982 until 2022, reaching an all time high of 12.10 percent in the second quarter of 2021 and a record low of -16.90 percent in the second quarter of 2020.
 This page provides - Philippines GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Philippines GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020. source: National Statistics Office of Philippines
+Philippines GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on September of 2022.

-GDP Annual Growth Rate in Philippines is expected to be -1.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Philippines to stand at 4.90 in 12 months time.
-In the long-term, the Philippines GDP Annual Growth Rate is projected to trend around 6.20 percent in 2021 and 6.40 percent in 2022, according to our econometric models.
+GDP Annual Growth Rate in Philippines is expected to be 7.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Philippines GDP Annual Growth Rate is projected to trend around 6.40 percent in 2023 and 6.00 percent in 2024, according to our econometric models.